hetyus/MPC_StudioBlack_scale/README.md

 Major Bebop<br>
 Whole Tone<br>

--> Corrected, with shorted and space (here marked with "_" to be visible) text to match string length:
+-> Corrected, with abbrevation and spaces (here marked with "_" to be visible) to match the original string length:

 Chrom<br>
 Major________<br>